bsoelch/Concat/doc/syntax.md

 integer sizes:
 By default integer literals are parsed as `i32`, or `i64` if the number does not fit in a signed 32-bit integer.

-To declare an integer literal as unsigned append `:u` at the end of the literal, the compiler will then automatically pick a matching unsigned integer type (at least `u32`).
-To specify a concrete type for a literal append a `:` followed by the name of the type
+To specify a concrete type for a literal append a `:` followed by the name of the type, both unsigned and signed integer literals fitting in that type will be accepted

 floating point literals:
 `.` is used to separate the integer part of the number form its fractional part.